-Mr. Drexler has entered into a stockholders' agreement with us and Partners II relating to the Drexler Restricted Shares and any other shares of our common stock that he may subsequently acquire.
+Mr. Drexler has entered into a stockholders' agreement with us, the TPG Funds and TPG 1999 Equity Partners II, L.P. (an affiliate of TPG) relating to the Drexler Restricted Shares and any other shares of our common stock that he may subsequently acquire.
 Under the provisions of the stockholders' agreement that will survive the consummation of this offering:

-- Y Mr. Drexler has the right to include the Drexler Restricted Shares in any registered offering of our common stock that includes shares of our common stock held by Partners II (or any of its permitted transferees) and, one year after the consummation of this offering, to require us to register the Drexler Restricted Shares under the Securities Act, - Ÿ if a third party acquires all or substantially all of our shares and Partners II intends to transfer its shares to such purchaser, Partners II may require Mr. Drexler to transfer the Drexler Restricted Shares as well, and - Ÿ Mr. Drexler has the right to transfer the Drexler Restricted Shares in a transaction described in the previous bullet point.
+- Ÿ Mr. Drexler has the right to include the Drexler Restricted Shares in any registered offering of our common stock that includes shares of our common stock held by the TPG II Funds or TPG 1999 Equity Partners II, L.P. and, one year after the consummation of this offering, to require us to register the Drexler Restricted Shares under the Securities Act, - Ÿ if a third party acquires all or substantially all of our shares and the TPG II Funds or TPG 1999 Equity Partners II, L.P. intends to transfer its shares to such purchaser, the TPG II Funds or TPG 1999 Equity Partners II, L.P. may require Mr. Drexler to transfer the Drexler Restricted Shares as well, and - Ϋ́ Mr. Drexler has the right to transfer the Drexler Restricted Shares in a transaction described in the previous bullet point.

 Jeffrey Pfeifle.
 Mr. Pfeifle has entered into an employment agreement with us pursuant to which he has agreed to serve as President for five years beginning on February 1, 2003, subject to automatic one-year renewals unless we or Mr. Pfeifle provide at least three months' written notice prior to the expiration of the then current term.
-The agreement provides for an annual base salary of \$760,000, (with such amount to be reviewed by the board annually), one-time bonuses in the total amount of \$2,000,000 which became payable after his start date, an annual bonus based on the achievement of earnings objectives to be determined each year provided that the minimum bonus payable for fiscal 2003 would be \$400,000, a long-term cash incentive payment between \$800,000 and \$1,200,000 based on the achievement of performance objectives to be determined each year payable in installments at the end of fiscal years 2003 and 2004, and reimbursement of business expenses.
+The agreement provides for an annual base salary of \$760,000, (with such amount to be reviewed by the board annually), one-time bonuses in the total amount of \$2,000,000 which became payable after his start date, an annual bonus based on the achievement of earnings objectives to be determined each year provided that the minimum bonus payable for fiscal 2003 would be \$400,000, a long-term cash incentive payment between \$800,000 and \$1,200,000 based on the achievement of performance objectives to be determined each years 2003 and 2004, and reimbursement of business expenses.
 The annual bonus shall be a percentage of the base salary, with the target bonus ranging from 25% to a maximum of 100% of base salary.
-The agreement also provides for (i) the grant of options to purchase 167,378 shares of our common stock at an exercise price equal to \$6.82 per share, which we refer to as "initial options," and (ii) the grant of premium options to purchase an additional 111,585 shares at an exercise price equal to \$25.00 per share and 111,585 shares at an exercise price equal to \$25.00 per share, which we refer to as "premium options."
+The agreement also provides for (i) the grant of options to purchase 324,010 shares of our common stock at an exercise price equal to \$12.91 per share and 216,006 shares at an exercise price equal to \$18.08 per share, which we refer to as "initial options."
 The initial options and the premium options vest in equal annual installments over four years commencing on the second anniversary of the date Mr. Pfeifle commenced his employment with us.
 The agreement also provides for the grant of 111,585 shares of our common stock, which we refer to as the "Pfeifle Restricted Shares."
 Under the agreement, Mr. Pfeifle is subject to customary non-solicitation, non-competition and confidentiality covenants.